 Join loyalty programs early, and even after one cruise, you’ll start earning benefits.
 Holland America‘s Mariner Society, Norwegian Cruise Line’s Latitudes Rewards, and Viking Ocean Cruises‘ Explorer Society offer priority booking, discounts, and onboard credits.
 MSC’s Voyagers Club will tier match with other cruise lines.

-Don’t forget AARP discounts (up to $200 onboard credit on Holland America), senior-specific promotions on MSC (up to 10% off), and occasional 55+ rates.
-Stack these with repositioning or shoulder-season deals for maximum savings.
+Keep an eye out for flash sales, discounts (up to $200 onboard credit on Holland America), senior-specific promotions on MSC (up to 10% off), and occasional 55+ rates.
+Sometimes you can stack these with repositioning or shoulder-season deals for maximum savings.
 If you can’t find these when you are first booking, always check back or call the cruise line, and many times they will re-price your cabin if the discounts are available.
+If not, always ask for an extra freebie like an onboard credit.
+You never know!

 Additional Smart Booking Tips